Monte Carlo Study of Critical Fermi Surface with Spatially Disordered Interactions

 Returning to developments within the general HMM framework, with the advancements in computing power, large-scale simulations have become feasible, providing a non-perturbative approach to studying itinerant electron systems.
 Numerically, research continues the theoretical spirit.
 Following the groundbreaking work of Berg, Metlitski, and Sachdev~\cite{bergSignproblemfreeQuantumMonte2012a}, an array of models involving FS coupling to critical bosonic fields, such as nematic-Ising \cite{schattnerIsingNematicQuantum2016, ledererSuperconductivityNonFermiLiquid2017, grossmanSpecificHeatQuantum2021}, ferromagnetic~\cite{xuNonFermiLiquid+12017,jiangMonteCarloStudy2022} and antiferromagnetic~\cite{schattnerCompetingOrdersNearly2016,liNatureEffectiveInteraction2017a,liuItinerantQuantumCritical2018, liuItinerantQuantumCritical2019,lunts2023non}, have been proposed.
 These models have unveiled nFL signals in the critical region.

 Despite both theoretical and numerical aspects having made significant advancements, the puzzle of nFL remains incompletely resolved.
 Sung-Sik Lee discovered a class of Feynman diagrams that had been overlooked by previous researchers, indicating that perturbative calculations are not convergent even in the large-$N$ limit~\cite{leeLowenergyEffectiveTheory2009}.
 Due to the high computational complexity of fermionic systems, the current sizes of simulated systems are not substantial, and the conclusions drawn for the thermodynamic limit are also not very reliable.
-Within the general HMM framework itself, many challenges remain unresolved, particularly in reconciling analytical predictions with numerical simulations and experimental observations.
-More importantly, many experimental phenomena lack corresponding theoretical explanations and numerical validations, with particular attention focused on the emergence of linear-$T$ resistivity and inverse-in-frequency tail of optical conductivity~\cite{michonReconcilingScalingOptical2023a}.
+Within the general HMM framework itself, many challenges remain unresolved, particularly in reconciling analytical predictions with numerical simulations and experimental observations~\cite{michonReconcilingScalingOptical2023a}.